Two-thirds of England to be under toughest COVID-19 measures | Health

 Two-thirds of England to be under toughest COVID-19 measures

-Large areas of England will be added to the 'very high alert' COVID-19 category this weekend, placing residents under the most stringent tier of restrictions to tackle the rising number of infections.
-Britain, like other countries, is struggling to tame a second wave of novel coronavirus cases and deaths, and the government finds itself having to defend a plan to relax contact restrictions for five days over Christmas.
+Large areas of England will be added to the 'very high alert' COVID-19 category this weekend, placing residents under the most stringent set of restrictions to tackle a rising number of infections.
+Britain, like other countries, is struggling to tame the second wave of novel coronavirus cases and deaths, and the government is having to defend a plan to relax contact restrictions for five days over Christmas.

-He said the new measures would be in force from Saturday; a small number of areas had their restrictions eased.
-London had already been placed into Tier 3 this week after an emergency review identified a surge in infections.
+"It is therefore necessary to apply Tier 3 measures across a much wider area of the east and southeast of England," he told parliament, referring to the strictest of three levels of COVID-related restrictions being applied in England.
+He said the new measures would be in force from Saturday.
+A small number of areas had their restrictions eased.

-From Saturday, 68% of England will be in Tier 3 and 30% in Tier 2.
-Fewer than a million people will be in Tier 1.
-The main difference between the top alert levels is that bars and restaurants, must close their doors in Tier 3 and can only operate takeaway services.
+London was placed into Tier 3 this week after an emergency review identified a surge in infections.
+The changes mean that from Saturday, 68% of England's population will be in Tier 3 and 30% in Tier 2.
+Fewer than a million people will be in the more relaxed Tier 1.

+In Tier 2, bars are shut and households are banned from mixing to socialize indoors.
+Tier 3 also shuts dine-in restaurants, hotels, theatres and cinemas, and places more rules on socializing and travel.
+Shops, workplaces, and schools mostly stay open in all tiers.
+Under the new plans for secondary schools announced on Thursday, most pupils will spend the first week of the new term in January at home, learning remotely until Jan.
+11. Only those in exam years, those considered vulnerable, and the children of critical workers will be allowed back to school on Jan.
+4.

-There are also additional curbs on socialising in Tier 3, but workplaces and schools are told to remain open.
-The government had suggested that family members could travel to visit relatives over Christmas, but is now urging people to keep their celebrations small and local.
+The education ministry said the delayed return, paired with a program of free testing for pupils and school staff, would "help to deliver the national priority to keep education open for all and help fight the spread of the virus".
+The government has allowed family members to travel to visit relatives over Christmas but is now urging people to keep their celebrations small and local.

-The devolved governments of the other nations of the United Kingdom - Scotland, Wales and Northern Ireland - each set their own public health policies, independently of London.
+The semi-autonomous governments of the other nations of the United Kingdom - Scotland, Wales and Northern Ireland - each set their own public health policies, independently of London.

 - READ MORE ON: